Custom pivots API

 :report_id parameter is the ID of a saved view in Aha!
 To find the

 ID of an existing report, choose the report from the Views -> Saved views

-dropdown in Aha!.
-Then take the large number of the end of the URL that looks
+dropdown in Aha!
+Then take the large number at the end of the URL with the term

 Get the pivot view of a saved report

 The pivot view is similar to the list view, but is more referential.
 There are six attributes in the JSON response: top_level_columns, columns, top_level_rows, rows, cells, field_definitions.

 The columns attribute is an object where the keys are the unique id of column within the report.
 Rows and field_definitions have the same referential treamtment.
 The attributes are the id in order to ease lookup.

 Since pivot reports are referential in nature and can be nested, there are top_level_rows and top_level_columns.
 This allows you to easily iterate throught the nested structure.
 Each column and row object contain a reference to their parent object (parent_ref).
 They also contain a set of references to their direct children (child_refs).
 They also, along with cells, contain a reference to their field definition (via field_definitions_refs).

 The field definitions object is an object that acts as a map to look up the definitions of the fields used within the report.
 Similarly to the list view, these contain table, field, and title attributes.